jaxankey/Virtual-Game-Table/README.md

 and some more complicated systems:
  * `puerto-rico`: Puerto Rico (can't publish images, but you can find / scan them)

 ## Controls

+You can do most things with the mouse and "shift" button, but it is *well* worth your time to learn the keyboard shortcuts; they make navigation and manipulation very smooth and fast.

 ![Controls](https://raw.githubusercontent.com/jaxankey/Virtual-Game-Table/VGT3/common/images/controls.png)

 ## Roadmap
  * `arkham-horror`: Arkham Horror base set (can't publish images, but you can find / scan them)